toranb/ember-cli-simple-validation/README.md

 {{#validation-error-field delayed=true submitted=submitted field="email" model=model validation=emailValidation}}invalid email{{/validation-error-field}}
 ```

-The conventions that are required to use this library
+The conventions that are required to use this library.

 ```
 1) The validation attributes you declare in the controller must have the suffix "Validation" (ie- nameValidation, emailValidation)